blayz3r/Logistics-regression/README.md

 # Logistics-regression
 I have manually written the codes of logistics regression.
-I am alsp attaching pdf file of codes and outputs.
+I am also attaching pdf file of codes and outputs.